Quick Answer

 4. Your credit score can change: Your credit score can fluctuate based on your payment activity, credit utilization, and other factors.
 Being aware of your credit score can help you improve it over time.

 It’s essential to track your score regularly and understand how it impacts your creditworthiness.
 A higher score can improve your chances of qualifying for loans and lines of credit with better terms and interest rates.
-In contrast, a lower score could make it easier to get approved or result in higher fees and interest rates.
+In contrast, a lower score could make it harder to get approved or result in higher fees and interest rates.
 Safer financial practices, such as timely payments and low credit utilization, can enhance your creditworthiness.
+Tools offered by issuers such as Chase Credit Journey and services from Experian allow consumers to monitor their scores for free.

 Why Does Your Credit Score Matter